ddiakopoulos/tinygizmo/readme.md

   <img src="https://raw.githubusercontent.com/ddiakopoulos/tinygizmo/master/preview.png"/>
 </p>

-This project is a lightweight, self-contained library for immediate-mode gizmo editing.
-It includes gizmos for translation, rotation, and scale.
+This project is a lightweight, self-contained library for immediate-mode gizmo editing as commonly found in many game engines.
+It includes mechanisms for manipulating a 3d object's position, rotation, and scale.
 Implemented in C++11, the library does not perform rendering directly and instead provides a per-frame buffer of world-space triangles.

 An included example illustrates a rendering and key/mouse implementation using GLFW with an OpenGL 3.3 context.
 Known limitations include hardcoded assumptions about a right-handed, Y-up coordinate system.
+The gizmos are provided with vertex normals, although the example does not perform any fancy shading.
+Furthermore, mouse-drag with certain gizmos at extreme interaction grazing angles is known to provide anomalous output.

 # Motivation

-This project was born out of frustrations with other immediate-mode gizmo implementations.
-Instead of 4x4 matrices and euler angles, the library exposes a `rigid_transform` struct consisting of a position, rotation quaternion, and scale.
+This project was born out of mild frustration with other immediate-mode gizmo libraries.
+Instead of 4x4 matrices and euler angles, the library exposes a `rigid_transform` consisting of a 3d position, rotation quaternion, and scale.
+The library is implemented in around 1100 lines of code, which also includes a complete 3d math library in ~600 LoC - [linalg.h](https://github.com/sgorsten/linalg).
+Alternatives include [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo) and [Im3D](https://github.com/john-chapman/im3d).
+Tinygizmo fits in-between these projects by being fully self-contained (no dependency on Dear ImGui), and by being provided in the public domain.

 # Features
-* Both global and local transform modes for the translational and rotational gizmos
+* Both global and local transform modes for translational and rotational gizmos
 * Snap-to-unit (both linear and angular)
   * Set any of the `snap_` values in the `interaction_state` struct.
 * VR ready (the user must call `update(...)` and `draw()` for each eye)
-* Hotkeys for transitioning between translation, rotation, and scaling
+* Hotkeys for transitioning between translation, rotation, and scaling:
   * `ctrl-t` to activate the translation gizmo
   * `ctrl-r` to activate the rotation gizmo
   * `ctrl-s` to activate the scale gizmo